-Robert Gannicott was appointed to the Canadian Polar Commission's Board of Directors in November 2010.
+Robert Gannicott was appointed to the Canadian Polar Commission's Board of Directors in November 2010 and reappointed in November 2013.
 Mr. Gannicott is a leading geologist who has over 35 years of mining industry experience.
 Robert Gannicott immigrated to Canada in 1967 from England and entered the mining industry in Yellowknife.
 He began his career focused on mining projects in the Northwest Territories and Scandinavia.
 Mr. Gannicott became involved with diamond exploration in Canada's North in 1991.

-Mr. Gannicott joined the Harry Winston Diamond Corporation as a Director in 1992 and is now serving as the Chairman of the Board and Chief Executive Officer.
+Mr. Gannicott joined Dominion Diamond Corporation, based in Yellowknife NT, as a Director in 1992 and is now serving as the Chairman of the Board and Chief Executive Officer.
 He was appointed President and CEO in September 1999, and then Chairman and CEO in July 2004.

 In 2004, Mr. Gannicott chaired the Ontario Securities Commission committee to develop Guidelines for the Reporting of Diamond Exploration Results, which has since been adopted by the Commission and the Canadian Institute of Mining and Metallurgy as best practices.
 The following year he was awarded The Canadian Institute of Mining and Metallurgy Award in recognition of his pivotal role in the Diavik Project, now recognized as a world-class mining asset.
 In 2007, Mr. Gannicott was awarded the Canadian Institute of Mining and Metallurgy Members Award to recognize his leadership in promoting diamond exploration and the mining industry in Canada and Greenland in addition to his volunteer contributions to the Institute.

-Dr. David Hik was appointed to the Canadian Polar Commission's Board of Directors in November 2010.
+Dr. David Hik was appointed to the Canadian Polar Commission's Board of Directors in November 2010, and reappointed in November 2013.
 Dr. Hik has conducted research in Northern Canada since 1984.
 His focus is on tundra ecosystems, particularly the affects of climate change on interactions between plants and animals.
 He holds a BSc (Hons) from Queen's University, an MSc from the University of Toronto, and a PhD from the University of British Columbia.
 Dr. Hik is currently a Professor and Canada Research Chair in Northern Ecology at the University of Alberta.

 Dr. Hik has worked in a variety of research and leadership capacities.
 He served as the Executive Director for the Canadian International Polar Year (IPY) Secretariat from 2004-2009.
 He coordinated the Canadian IPY program and acted as a liaison between Canada and the International Program Office in Cambridge, United Kingdom.
 Dr. Hik was elected President of the International Arctic Science Committee in 2010.